-Southern Rural Water is seeking expressions of interest from Latrobe Valley farmers about additional water allocations from Blue Rock Dam.
+Southern Rural Water recently sought expressions of interest from Latrobe Valley farmers about additional water allocations from Blue Rock Dam.

 Victorian Minister for Water, Gayle Tierney, recently announced 16 gigalitres (GL) of water previously set aside for power generation will be allocated and shared equally to supply agriculture, Traditional Owners and the environment.
-The decision was made through the Central and Gippsland Region Sustainable Water.
+The decision was made through the Central and Gippsland Region Sustainable Water Strategy.

 The allocation will open up more water for production, providing opportunities for innovation, expansion or future-proofing of operations.
 This will lead to economic improvements and the creation of more employment.